Tribrach (instrument): Components of a tribrach

-The optical plummet has either a bullseye or cross hair sight for positioning the instrument over a survey marker or ground control point.
+The optical plummet has either a bullseye or cross-hair sight for positioning the instrument over a survey marker or ground control point.
+The positional accuracy from sighting through an optical plummet depends on the accuracy of the leveling, which must be performed before the final positioning.
 The older tribrachs required a plumb line to allow them to be positioned vertically over a point and took longer to set up.

 Some modern total stations have an integral laser plummet built in.

 Using a tribrach

 The process is iterative between horizontal position and top plate level, because they are interactive.
 The following general process is followed: